kavat/nerve/README.md

 * Move `config.py` file back into `/opt/nerve`
 * Restart the service using `systemctl restart nerve`.

-You could set up a cron task to auto-upgrade NERVE.
+You could set up a cron task to auto-upgrade NERV&SPLOIT.
 There's an API endpoint to check whether you have the latest version or not that you could use for this purpose: `GET /api/update/platform`

 # Security
-There are a few security mechanisms implemented into NERVE you need to be aware of.
+There are a few security mechanisms implemented into NERV&SPLOIT you need to be aware of.

 * Content Security Policy - A response header which controls where resource scan be loaded from.
 * Other Security Policies - These Response headers are enabled: Content-Type Options, X-XSS-Protection, X-Frame-Options, Referer-Policy